 Forex Trading Strategy: The Key to Successful Harmonic Pattern (2)

-In the first section we have discussed ABCD Pattern and Three-Drive Pattern .
-Both patterns are a type of harmonic pattern that you can use as one of the techniques for analyzing forex trading .
+In the first section, we have discussed the ABCD Pattern and Three-Drive Pattern.
+Both patterns are a type of harmonic pattern that you can use as one of the techniques for analyzing forex trading.

 Shortly after Gartley published his findings, people began trying to apply the method to instruments other than stocks.
 Since then many books and discussions discuss the Gartley method.

-Gartley pattern (also called 222 pattern ) actually has the same base as ABCD pattern.
+Gartley pattern (also called 222 patterns) actually has the same base as ABCD pattern.
 The difference is that this pattern is preceded by the appearance of significant prices of high (high) or low (lowest).

 Unfortunately, this pattern is quite difficult to recognize and quite risky to cause confusion because of the many Fibonacci drawn.
 The key is: pull Fibonacci one at a time, not together.